danielsobrado/CCDAK-Exam-Questions/Broker/README.md

 - **Zookeeper Dependency**: Kafka brokers rely on Zookeeper for cluster metadata and coordination.
 Ensuring Zookeeper cluster's health is critical for Kafka's reliability.
 - **Broker Failures**: Kafka's replication mechanism ensures that as long as a sufficient number of replicas are alive, brokers can fail without losing data.
 Properly configuring `min.insync.replicas` and `replication.factor` is key.

+### Zero Copy

+Most traditional data systems use RAM for data storage due to its low latencies.

+Kafka avoids using RAM for this purpose, achieving low latency message delivery through the Zero Copy Principle.
+This optimization eliminates intermediate data copies, transferring data directly from the read buffer to the socket buffer.

+However, enabling SSL for data encryption in transit negates zero copy optimization.
+With SSL, the broker must decrypt and re-encrypt data, thus reintroducing intermediate data handling.